saach-i/CI-Project-1/README.md

 This repository contains the code required to reproduce the results presented in the following paper:

-S.Sachdev, H.Lu, S.Ghaem-Maghami, De-convoluting cancer genome evolution following TP53 mutation in high grade serous ovarian cancer (2023).
+S.Sachdev, H.Lu, S.Ghaem-Maghami.
+De-convoluting cancer genome evolution following TP53 mutation in high grade serous ovarian cancer (2023).

 # Code
 All RScripts used in this study are stored in the Script folder.